YuneVK/mars-rover-kata/README.md

  - **Capital Letters:** actual position of rovers.
  - **Lowercase Letters:** previous positions.

+You can access in [this link](https://yunevk.github.io/mars-rover-kata/).
+Don't forget to open the *DevTools*.

 ## Instructions

 Call the function `runSequence(sequence, rover)`, in console, passing the following parameters: